storybookjs/react-native/docs/src/pages/configurations/typescript-config/index.md

 ## Setting up Typescript to work with Storybook

-We first have to use the [custom Webpack config in full control mode, extending default configs](/configurations/custom-webpack-config/#full-control-mode--default):
+We first have to use the [custom Webpack config in full control mode, extending default configs](/configurations/custom-webpack-config/#full-control-mode--default) by creating a `webpack.config.js` file in our Storybook configuration directory (by default, it’s `.storybook`):

 ```js
 const path = require('path');